VISITATION POLICY

 Plus signs

 While we do encourage family members to visit, certain rules do apply to ensure minimal disruption of treatment and to protect residents’ confidentiality.
 Residents are not allowed visitors during their first seven days of treatment.
 This is considered an adjustment period and the resident needs to focus on treatment.
-Residents can submit a visitor request on the second Tuesday of treatment.
-If the treatment team approves the request, visitation will be during the following weekend visitation.
 The only visitors allowed are the family members on the resident’s contact list.

 Visitation rules are as follows: